-Home reversion plans involve selling part or all of your home to a home reversion provider in return for a cash lump sum.
+Home reversion involves selling part or all of your home to a home reversion plan provider in return for a cash lump sum.
 This is usually higher than the sum you can raise from a lifetime mortgage.
 While all or part of your home will belong to someone else, you can remain living there for the rest of your life rent-free.

-A home reversion plan is not a loan and so there's no interest to pay.
+Home reversion plans are not loans and so there's no interest to pay.
 However, if your property increases in value, you will only benefit from the increase in value of the proportion you still own.
 Find out more about home reversion here.

 Equity release may not be right for everyone.
 It may affect your entitlement to state benefits and it will reduce the value of your estate.

-What are the differences between lifetime mortgages and home reversion?
+What are the differences between lifetime mortgages and home reversion plans?

 The fundamental difference between the two is when you take out a lifetime mortgage you still own your own home.
-But with a home reversion plan, you actually sell a share of your home in exchange for a lump sum of money or a lifetime of regular income.
+But with home reversion plans, you actually sell a share of your home in exchange for a lump sum of money or a lifetime of regular income.

-The other main difference is that with a lifetime mortgage, the fixed interest rate agreed at the time you take out the plan builds up as compound interest over the years.
-With a home reversion plan, there is no interest building up - the price that you are offered for the percentage of the property you sell reflects the time span that the reversion company expects the plan to run.
+The other main difference is that with a lifetime mortgage, the fixed interest rate agreed at the time you take out the product builds up as compound interest over the years.
+With home reversion plans, there is no interest building up as it is not a loan.
+The price that you’re offered for the percentage of the property you’re selling is in line with how long the reversion company expects the plan to run.

 Are there any other charges?